sarthak-314/chai/Brain.md

 - add_dropout(), ...
 - pass word count length and context len to bert somehow
 - I am very burnt out.
 Once I get to the top, I'll take a one week sabbatical and cleansing

+FUTURE
+- Write a long post, by gstars
+- Win this competition in the first place by a landslide and use it to get a kickass dl job.
+In the end, a great Kaggle project and some actual experimece and money.
+Plus I can be a grandmaster just by targeting NLP competitions,